-Our experiment demonstrates the EPR paradox, a cornerstone of quantum physics, between two systems with a large number of massive particles.
-This shows that the conflict between quantum mechanics and the classical principles of locality and realism does not disappear in systems of increasing size and complexity, at least up to the level demonstrated here.
+Our experiment demonstrates the EPR paradox, a cornerstone of quantum physics, for the first time between two spatially separated systems with a large number of massive particles.
+This shows that the conflict between quantum mechanics and the classical principles of locality and realism does not disappear in systems of increasing size and complexity, at least up to the level we demonstrate here.
 The key to this result is the high degree of coherence of our splitting technique together with the ability to perform high-fidelity coherent rotations of the individual systems after splitting.
-The ability to measure the two collective spins in different bases is also an essential prerequisite for a future Bell test, which in addition requires non-Gaussian measurements or state preparation, e.g. single-atom resolving detection [48].
+The ability to measure the two collective spins in different bases is also an essential prerequisite for a future Bell test, which in addition requires non-Gaussian measurements or state preparation, e.g., single-atom resolving detection [52].

-EPR entanglement is a valuable resource for both quantum metrology and quantum information processing.
+EPR entanglement is a valuable resource for quantum technology.
 The noise reduction gained from the inference in Eq.
-(1), quantified by the difference between the Heisenberg products and the EPR criteria, translates to a metrological enhancement that can be exploited in quantum sensing [11, 49].
-One can, e.g., use one system as a small sensor to probe fields and forces with high spatial resolution and the other one as a reference to reduce the quantum noise of the first system.
-Furthermore, EPR entanglement is the resource that guarantees the efficacy of certain quantum information protocols such as quantum teleportation, entanglement swapping, one-side deviceindependent quantum key distribution, or randomness certification [8-10].
-For this resource to be useful, however, the systems need to be spatially separated and individually addressable, which we realize here for the first time in massive many-particle systems.
-Therefore, in addition to its foundational significance, our work demonstrates the necessary ingredients to exploit EPR entanglement in many-particle systems as a resource.
+(1), quantified by the difference between the Heisenberg products and the EPR criteria, translates to a metrological enhancement that can be exploited in quantum sensing [11,53-55].
+Furthermore, EPR entanglement is the resource that guarantees the efficacy of certain quantum information protocols, such as quantum teleportation, entanglement swapping, one-sided device-independent quantum key distribution, or randomness certification [8-10].